-3.1 Spectral Properties
+3.1 Spectral properties

 The observed spectra at each epoch correspond to rest-frame UV wavelengths which include the region containing Si IV and C IV emission and the corresponding blueshifted absorption lines resulting from those same atomic transitions in outflowing gas.
-Since the spectral resolution differs between spectra, in order to accurately identify changes in absorption between each epoch the SDSS and WHT epoch 3 and epoch 4 spectra were convolved with Gaussians of appropriate full-width half maxima to approximate the resolution of the WHT epoch 2 observation (using skyline widths as a guideline), followed by resampling of all 4 spectra onto a wavelength grid of 3.7 Å. This closely matches the bin width of the epoch 2 observation.
+Since the spectral resolution differs between spectra, in order to accurately identify changes in absorption between each epoch the SDSS and WHT epoch 3 and epoch 4 spectra were convolved with Gaussians of appropriate full-width at half maxima to approximate the resolution of the WHT epoch 2 observation (using skyline widths as a guideline), followed by resampling of all four spectra on to a wavelength grid of 3.7 Å. This closely matches the bin width of the epoch 2 observation.
 Small differences in wavelength calibration were removed by aligning narrow emission and absorption features in the WHT spectra with the same lines in the SDSS spectrum.
-The SDSS and both WHT spectra were corrected for the effects of Milky Way Galactic Extinction using the method of Cardelli et al. (1989) with A_V values taken from Schlegel et al. (1998).
+The SDSS and both WHT spectra were corrected for the effects of Milky Way Galactic Extinction using the method of Cardelli, Clayton & Mathis (1989) with A_V values taken from Schlegel, Finkbeiner & Davis (1998).

 Using the reconstruction of the unabsorbed SDSS spectrum from Wildy et al. (2014) originally developed in Allen et al. (2011), appropriate reconstructions were also generated for the three WHT observations.
-This was achieved as follows: (i) A power-law continuum was fitted to each spectrum using line-free continuum bands as outlined in Wildy et al. (2014), (ii) The SDSS continuum was subtracted from the SDSS reconstruction, (iii) The WHT spectra had their respective continua subtracted, (iv) In the continuum subtracted SDSS reconstruction, the Si IV $\lambda 1400$, C IV $\lambda 1549$, O I $\lambda 1304$ and C II $\lambda 1334$ emission line boundaries were identified, (v) The emission lines from part (iv) were scaled to match the red side (unabsorbed) of the emission lines in each of the WHT observations, and (vi) The continuum was added to the scaled emission lines for each of the WHT observations, creating appropriate reconstructions for epochs 2,3 and 4.
+This was achieved as follows: (i) a power-law continuum was fitted to each spectrum using line-free continuum bands as outlined in Wildy et al. (2014); (ii) the SDSS continuum was subtracted from the SDSS reconstruction; (iii) the WHT spectra had their respective continua subtracted; (iv) in the continuum subtracted SDSS reconstruction, the Si IV λ 1400, C IV λ 1549, O I λ 1304 and C II λ 1334 emission line boundaries were identified; (v) the emission lines from part (iv) were scaled to match the red side (unabsorbed) of the emission lines in each of the WHT observations, and (vi) the continuum was added to the scaled emission lines for each of the WHT observations, creating appropriate reconstructions for epochs 2, 3 and 4.

-For the SDSS reconstruction used in the subsequent analysis, the procedure was carried out to scale the Si IV emission line, as the original reconstruction underestimates the Si IV emission (the reconstructions were optimised for C IV as described in Allen et al. (2011)).
-The region used for calculating the appropriate C IV line scaling is restricted to the interval between line centre and an observed wavelength of 4866 Å. This is to avoid the He II+OIII absorption and emission complex immediately longward of C IV.
+For the SDSS reconstruction used in the subsequent analysis, the procedure was carried out to scale the Si IV emission line, as the original reconstruction underestimates the Si IV emission [the reconstructions were optimized for C IV as described in Allen et al. (2011)].
+The region used for calculating the appropriate C IV line scaling is restricted to the interval between line centre and an observed wavelength of 4866 Å. This is to avoid the HeII+OIII absorption and emission complex immediately longward of C IV.
 The Si IV emission line was shifted by two wavelength bins blueward in the epoch 2 reconstruction relative to the SDSS reconstruction to match the shifted peak of the emission line in the epoch 2 spectrum.
-Based on the synthetic BAL based error estimation method described in Section 3 of Wildy et al. (2014), the fractional error on the reconstruction for a quasar of this r-band S/N and redshift is estimated to be 5 per cent of the flux value at each resolution element for all calculations described in this paper.
-The observed spectra for all 4 epochs (solid black lines), as well as their final reconstructions (solid red lines), are illustrated in Fig. 1.
+Based on the synthetic BAL-based error estimation method described in section 3 of Wildy et al. (2014), the fractional error on the reconstruction for a quasar of this r-band signal-to-noise ratio and redshift is estimated to be 5 per cent of the flux value at each resolution element for all calculations described in this paper.
+The observed spectra for all four epochs (solid black lines), as well as their final reconstructions (solid red lines), are illustrated in Fig. 1.